audreysung/Google-Data-Analytics-Capstone-Bellabeat/README.md

 ### Date: May 2022
 #

-Below is my case study for the Google Data Analytics Capstone organized by the six steps of the data analysis process:
+Here is my case study for the Google Data Analytics Capstone organized by the six steps of the data analysis process:
 ### [Ask](#1-ask)
 ### [Prepare](#2-prepare)
 ### [Process](#3-process)